 March 16, 2015

-Court reporters can help their reputations by making sure that transcripts are proofread before submitting them to attorneys and other entities.
+Court reporters can improve their reputations by making sure that transcripts are proofread before submitting them to attorneys and other entities.
 While some court reporters do their own proofreading, others do not have the time to hire proofreaders.

 Both full-time and part-time work relating to legal transcripts can provide real income for freelance proofreaders.